-We maintain a retirement savings plan, or 401(k) plan, that is intended to qualify for favorable tax treatment under Section 401(a) of the Code, and contains a cash or deferred feature that is intended to meet the requirements of Section 401(k) of the Code.
+As of June 2020, we maintain a retirement savings plan, or 401(k) plan, that is intended to qualify for favorable tax treatment under Section 401(a) of the Code, and contains a cash or deferred feature that is intended to meet the requirements of Section 401(k) of the Code.
 U.S. employees are generally eligible to participate in the 401(k) plan, subject to certain criteria.
 Participants may make pre-tax and certain after-tax (Roth) salary deferral contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit under the Code.
 Participants who are 50 years of age or older may contribute additional amounts based on the statutory limits for catch-up contributions.
 Participant contributions are held in trust as required by law.
 We do not provide any matching contributions under our 401(k) plan.

-Outstanding Equity Awards at 2021 Fiscal Year End
+Outstanding Equity Awards at 2020 Fiscal Year End

-The following table lists all outstanding equity awards held by our named executive officers as of December 31, 2021.
+The following table lists all outstanding equity awards held by our named executive officers as of December 31, 2020.

-Options (1) Stock Awards(1)

-Name Grant Date Vesting Commencement Date Number of Securities Underlying Unexercised Option (#) Exercisable Number of Securities Underlying Unexercised Option (#) Unexercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Option (#) Option Exercise Price Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (S) (2) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) Equity Incentive Plan Awards: Market or Payout Value of Uncarned Shares, Units or Other Rights That Have Not Vested (\$)(2)
+Stock Awards (1) Name Grant Date Vesting Commencement Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$) (2) Equity Incentive Plan awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) Equity Incentive Plan awards: Market Value of Unearned Shares, Units or Other Rights That Have Not Vested (\$) Keith Gottesdiener, M.D.
+7/28/2020 7/31/2020 10,798,106 (3) 1,187,792 2,159,621 (4) 237,558 Andrew V. Anzalone, M.D., Ph.D.
+2/26/2020 1/17/2020 2,159,621 (5) 237,558 Meredith Goldwasser, Sc.D.
+10/27/2020 9/29/2020 550,000 (6) 60,500

-Keith Gottesdiener, 10/27/2021 10/27/2021 31,250(3) 718,750(3) 1.18 10/26/2031

-M.D.
-3/4/2021 600,000(4) 2,106,000

-7/28/2020 6/20/2020 6,748,816 (5) 23,688,344

-7/28/2020 2,159,621(4) 7,580,270

-40

-Jeremy Duffield, M.D., Ph.D.
-10/27/2021 10/27/2021 2,083(3) 47,917 (3) 1.18 10/26/2031

-1/16/2021 1/4/2021 2,400,000(5) 8,424,000 coo ooo(4) 2.405.000

-1/16/2021 " 600,000(4) 2,106,000

-Ann Lee, Ph.D.
-10/27/2021 10/4/2021 (6) 1,500,000 1.18 10/26/2031

-10/27/2021 750,000 (7) 1.18 10/26/2031

-(1) Each equity award was granted under the Company's 2019 Stock Option and Grant Plan, or the 2019 Plan.
+(1) Each equity award, other than the founders restricted stock award granted to Dr. Anzalone, was granted under the Company's 2019 Stock Option and Grant Plan, or the 2019 Plan.

-(2) Assumes a market value of \$3.51 per share, based on an independent valuation report in effect as of December 31, 2021.
+(2) Assumes a market value of \$0.11 per share, based on an independent valuation report in effect as of December 31, 2020.

-The shares underlying these options vest in equal monthly installments over 48 months commencing on the vesting commencement date, subject to the applicable named executive officer's continuous service relationship with the Company through each applicable vesting date.
-In the event of a termination of Dr. Gottesdiener's employment by the Company without Cause or by Dr. Gottesdiener for Good Reason (such terms as defined in Dr. Gottesdiener's offer letter), in either case within three months prior to or 12 months after a Sale Event (as defined in the 2019 Plan), all unvested shares will immediately vest as of the date of such termination event or Sale Event, as applicable.
-In addition, if upon a Sale Event, Dr. Gottesdiener is offered substantially equivalent employment terms by the successor and he remains employed by the Company or its successor for up to 6 months, all unvested shares will vest upon the 6- month anniversary of the Sale Event.
-In the event of a termination of Dr. Duffield's employment by the Company without Cause or by Dr. Duffield for Good Reason (such terms as defined in Dr. Duffield's offer letter), in either case on or within 12 months after a Sale Event (as defined in the 2019 Plan), all unvested shares will immediately vest as of the date of such termination event
+(3) The restricted shares vest as follows: 25 percent vest on the one year anniversary of the vesting commencement date, and 1/48th of the shares vest on a monthly basis thereafter, in each case subject to the applicable named executive officer's continuous service relationship with the Company through each applicable vesting date.
+In the event of a termination by the Company without Cause or by Dr. Gottesdiener for Good Reason (such terms as defined in Dr. Gottesdiener's offer letter), in either case within 3 months prior to or 12 months after a Sale Event (as defined in the 2019 Plan), all unvested shares will immediately vest as of the date of such termination event or sale event, as applicable.
+In addition, if upon a Sale Event, Dr. Gottesdiener is offered substantially equivalent employment terms by the successor and he remains employed by the Company or its successor for up to 6 months, all unvested shares will vest upon the 6-month anniversary of the Sale Event.